vindarel/lisp-journey/content/web-dev.md

 # Tasks

 ## Accessing url parameters

+It is easy and well explained with Hunchentoot or `easy-routes` in the Cookbook.

 [Lucerne](http://borretti.me/lucerne/docs/overview.html) has a nice `with-params` macro that makes accessing post or url query parameters a breeze: